andresacosta87/Seismology/README.md

 # Seismology
-In this repository we upload the collected data from BWLRAS station for Chile earthquakes.
+This repository collect rotational earthquakes data registered by BWLARS, Wettzel for Chile seismics events from 2007 to 2918

 The data from BWLRAS are available at https://rotations-database.geophysik.uni-muenchen.de/